Fayge Ilanit

 Fayge Ilanit (née Hindes) (פייגה אילנית; 7 February 1909 – 14 July 2002) was a Zionist activist and Israeli politician.
 She was a granddaughter of Rabbi Shimon Shkop and mother of IDF soldier Uri Ilan.

 Biography

-Fayge Ilanit was born Fayge Hindes in Brańsk in the Russian Empire (now Poland) in 1909 to Sharaga Hindes and Hannah Shkop (daughter of Rabbi Shimon Shkop).
-Fayge moved with her family to Ukraine in 1915 but returned to Poland in 1922.
-After her mother's death and her father's remarriage, Fayge then lived with her grandfather.
-In 1928, Fayge joined Hashomer Hatzair and, in 1929, she immigrated to Mandatory Palestine.
+Fayge Ilanit was born Fayge Hindes in Brańsk in the Russian Empire (now Poland) in 1909 to Rabbi Shraga Faivel Hindes and Hannah Shkop (daughter of Rabbi Shimon Shkop).
+Fayge moved with her family to Kharkov,Ukraine in 1915, and studied in the Russian gymnasia in Sumy.
+After her mother's death and her father's remarriage, Fayge returned to Poland and then lived with her grandparents in Brańsk.

+In 1922, Fayge moved to Grodno and joined the local chapter Hashomer Hatzair, where she became a leading figure, and was elected to the movement's national council.